Developing a Thankful Heart in Daily Life and Rewiring Your Brain for Gratitude

 When I find myself caught on a thought train going nowhere good- and FAST- it helps to stop and capture the triggering negative thought before it claims territory in my mind.
 I’ve heard negative thoughts described before as leaves floating on the surface of a lazy river.
 You see and acknowledge the leaf, take it in for a moment, and then let it float on by.
 You don't follow it downstream or dive in after it, tempting though it may be.
 While the thoughts may barge into our brains unannounced and uninvited, it IS our decision and within our power to nurture it or kick it to the curb.
 (Check out 2 Corinthians 10:5)

 Just as muscle memory applies to playing a sport (unless you're athletically challenged like myself) so it applies to thoughts in the brain.
 We adapt to repeated patterns and exercises.
 If you find yourself reverting more often than not to the negative, you're probably developing a pattern.
-I’ve been called out for complaining about something (usually by my dear husband) and defensively argued that I just can’t help my mind from going down that path.
+I’ve been called out for complaining about something and defensively argued that I just can’t help my mind from going down that path.
 But I can help it, and need to if I don’t want a negative thought pattern to become a well-worn path that leads to only misery and dissatisfaction.
 This quote hit hard:

 “Your life is moving in the direction of your strongest thoughts.”
 Craig Groeschel, senior pastor at Life.Church